kokee07/succinct_mscp/README.md

   **NOTE:** #threads should be an integer value to define the numbers of threads to be used in the execution.

 [1].
 J. Delgado, H. Ferrada and C. Navarro.
-An Efficient Approximate Greedy Algorithm to Solve the Minimum Set Cover Problem.
+A Succinct and Approximate Greedy Algorithm for the Minimum Set Cover Problem.
 Submitted to Computational Sciences Journal [2024].